 The good news is that there are several treatment options.
-Suboxone treatment, something we offer at PASS, is one of the most effective ways to mitigate withdrawal symptoms while the body detoxes.
+Opioid Treatment treatment, something we offer at PASS, is one of the most effective ways to mitigate withdrawal symptoms while the body detoxes.
 There are several other medical treatments that can have a lasting positive impact, especially when coupled with other holistic and psychological approaches.

 If you or someone you know may be dealing with an opioid addiction, we can help.
 Contact us today to schedule a private and confidential consultation.